Thursday, 30 June 2022

 The Lockhart memorial in Roomi Park, Rawalpindi.
 (28.01.2022)

 The memorial is located in a park, covering an area of approximately 3 acres.
-It is a beautiful and a popular recreation place in Rawalpindi.
+It is a beautiful and popular recreational place in Rawalpindi.

 It is an important historic memorial, and its significance also lies in the obelisk being one of just three obelisks in Pakistan.
-The biggest of all the three is, however, the Nicholson Monument at Margalla Pass.
+The biggest of all three is, however, the Nicholson Monument at Margalla Pass.
 But few people know about its existence and fewer still give it any attention.
+Unfortunately, some plaques on the obelisk have been lost or removed.
+Otherwise, more valuable information would have been available.

 Tariq Amir